Author: Sheila Willar Copyright: 2021 Sheila Willar ISBN #: 978-0-9867101-4-8

-Erin arrived back at the apartment and walked into a flurry of activity.
+Erin arrived at the apartment and walked into a flurry of activity.

-The wedding planner had resigned, the location for the wedding reception had been cancelled, they couldn’t find another venue, and Maggy’s mother was in tears and unconsolable.
+The wedding planner had resigned, the venue for the reception had been cancelled, and Maggy’s mother was unconsolable.

 “You wouldn’t believe what it was like here today!” whispered Kelly.
 “My mother fired the wedding planner and then Maggy hired her back again, but then mother complained so the planner quit.”